 As part of Solaris Trusted Extensions initialization, tnctl is run in the global zone by an smf(5) script during system boot.
 The tnctl command is not intended to be used during normal system administration.
-Instead, if a local trusted networking database file is modified without using the Solaris Management Console, the administrator first issues tnchkdb(1M) to check the syntax, and then refreshes the kernel copy with this command:
+Instead, if a local trusted networking database file is modified, the administrator first issues tnchkdb(1M) to check the syntax, and then refreshes the kernel copy with this command:

 # svcadm restart svc:/network/tnctl

 See WARNINGS about the risks of changing remote host and template information on a running system.

 Delete matching entries from the kernel.
 The entries will be deleted from kernel cache table that matches the template host type.
 For example, if the template host type is NETIF, the entry will be deleted from the kernel interface cache; otherwise, the entry will be deleted from kernel host cache.
 If a template is not specified, tnctl attempts to delete the entry from kernel cache table.

 When deleting MLPs, the MLP range must match exactly.
 MLPs are specified in the form:

 Flush all kernel entries before loading the entries that are specified on the command line.
 The flush does not take place unless at least one entry parsed successfully.
 Both host cache and interface cache entries are flushed.